Parts of the Nervous System in Horses

 The peripheral nervous system is formed by neurons of the cranial and spinal nerves that extend out to the rest of the body.

 Both the central and peripheral nervous systems contain billions of cells known as neurons.
 Neurons connect with each other to form neurological circuits.
 Information travels along these circuits via electrical signals.

-All neurons have a center portion called a cell body and 2 extensions called dendrites and axons.
+All neurons have a center portion called a cell body and 2 types of extensions called dendrites and axons.
 Dendrites receive signals from other neurons and transmit electrical charges to the cell body.
 Axons transmit the electrical charges away from the cell body.
-When the current reaches the end of the axon, the axon releases chemicals called neurotransmitters.
+When the electrical current reaches the end of the axon, the axon releases chemicals called neurotransmitters.
 Neurotransmitters pass the signal to the dendrites of other neurons, or to muscles or glands.